ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 [ReportGenerator] produce fancy coverage reports in XML, JSON, HTML, etc. formats.

+[gcov-plugin]: ../plugins/gcov
 [gcov]: http://gcc.gnu.org/onlinedocs/gcc/Gcov.html
 [GCovr]: https://www.gcovr.com/
 [ReportGenerator]: https://reportgenerator.io

 ### Ceedling plugin `test_suite_reporter`

-This plugin produces any or all of three useful test suite reports in JSON, JUnit, or CppUnit format.
+[This plugin][test_suite_reporter] produces any or all of three useful test suite reports in JSON, JUnit, or CppUnit format.
 It further provides a mechanism for users to create their own custom reports with a small amount of custom Ruby rather than a full plugin.

+[test_suite_reporter]: ../plugins/test_suite_reporter

 ### Ceedling plugin `warnings_report`

-This plugin scans the output of build tools for console warning notices and produces a simple text file that collects all such warning messages.
+[This plugin][warnings_report] scans the output of build tools for console warning notices and produces a simple text file that collects all such warning messages.

+[warnings_report]: ../plugins/warnings_report

 ### Ceedling plugin `raw_output_report`

-This plugin captures to a simple text file every command line executed by build tools.
+[This plugin][raw_output_report] captures to a simple text file every command line executed by build tools.
 This can be helpful to debugging build problems or understanding how test suites are built and run at a nitty-gritty level.

+[raw_output_report]: ../plugins/raw_output_report

 ### Ceedling plugin `subprojects`

-This plugin supports subproject release builds of static libraries.
+[This plugin][subprojects] supports subproject release builds of static libraries.
 It manages differing sets of compiler flags and linker flags that fit the needs of different library builds.

+[subprojects]: ../plugins/subprojects

 ### Ceedling plugin `dependencies`

-This plugin manages release build dependencies including fetching those dependencies and calling a given dependenc's build process.
+[This plugin][dependencies] manages release build dependencies including fetching those dependencies and calling a given dependenc's build process.
 Ultimately, this plugin generates the components needed by your Ceedling release build target.

+[dependencies]: ../plugins/dependencies

 ### Ceedling plugin `compile_commands_json`

-This plugin create a [JSON Compilation Database][json-compilation-database].
-This file is useful to [any code editor or IDE][lsp-tools] that implements syntax highlighting, etc. by way of the LLVM project's `clangd` Language Server Protocol conformant language server.
+[This plugin][compile_commands_json] create a [JSON Compilation Database] [json-compilation-database].
+This file is useful to [any code editor or IDE] [lsp-tools] that implements syntax highlighting, etc. by way of the LLVM project's [`clangd`][clangd] Language Server Protocol conformant language server.

+[compile_commands_json]: ../plugins/compile_commands_json
 [lsp-tools]: https://microsoft.github.io/language-server-protocol/implementors/tools/
 [clangd]: https://clangd.llvm.org
 [json-compilation-database]: https://clang.llvm.org/docs/JSONCompilationDatabase.html